esamarathon/esa-layouts/README.md

 This bundle heavily relies on the [obs-websocket](https://github.com/Palakis/obs-websocket) plugin, so make sure you have this installed (custom address/port and password can be specified in the bundle's config if needed).

-This bundle also heavily relies in information from a RabbitMQ server, and an instance of the [GamesDoneQuick donation tracker](https://github.com/GamesDoneQuick/donation-tracker).
+This bundle also heavily relies on information from a RabbitMQ server, and an instance of our fork of the [GamesDoneQuick donation tracker](https://github.com/esamarathon/donation-tracker).

 ### Stream Deck Plugin